x

 Natural Hardwood Flooring

-Pros: Natural hardwood provides a variety of high-quality species options, with enough variety to fit most design styles.
+Pros: Natural hardwood flooring provides a variety of high-quality species options, with enough variety to fit most design styles.
 It’s also incredibly durable, has manageable maintenance, and is great for resale value.

 Cons: Hardwoods can be costly both as a material and in labor as they require professional installation.
 Because natural wood is susceptible to water damage, termite attacks, scratching, and cupping or warping in moist climates, it may also eventually require refinishing.

-Engineered Hardwood Flooring
+Engineered Wood Flooring

 Bamboo Flooring

-Pros: Bamboo flooring provides a clean contemporary look and is relatively low maintenance if properly finished.
+Pros: Bamboo flooring provides a clean, contemporary look and is relatively low maintenance if properly finished.
 Bamboo is easy to refinish, eco-friendly, and great for resale value.

 Cork Flooring